iamKarthikBK/chromite/docs/verilog-artifacts/verilog-artifacts.md

 ### Compiling programs
 The directory `verilog-artifact/benchmarks` holds a few basic programs and their compile scripts which can be used as reference to compile the programs using the riscv-gnu-toolchain.
 Please refer to the `benchmarks/README` for further details.

-**NOTE**: Please note that the bram-based memory in the test-bench can only hold upto 32MB of code.
+**NOTE**: Please note that the bram-based memory in the test-bench can only hold upto 256MB of code.
+Thus the elf2hex arguments will need to applied accordingly.

 As shown in the sample examples of the benchmarks folder, for each program 1 file is required: `code.mem`.
 Copy this file in the `verilog-artifact/sim` folder and then execute the following from the `verilog-artifact/sim` folder
 ```